MichaelKokal/RedLight-Camera-Analytics/README.md

 About:
 -----------
 Built using real City of Chicago open data.
-The project demonstrates practical data processing — parsing raw CSV records, aggregating statistics, and presenting insights through a clean terminal interface.
+The project demonstrates practical data processing, parsing raw CSV records, aggregating statistics, and presenting insights through a clean terminal interface.